AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57394-incorrect-product-sorting-by-multiple-sort-fields-in-graphql.md

 1. Create a few products with different prices and names.
 1. Create a category and assign the created products to it.
-1. Send [!DNL GraphQL] products query for created category with few *sort* attributes.
+1. Send a [!DNL GraphQL] products query for the created category with a few *sort* attributes.
 For example:

     ```
     {